helloflask/flask-ckeditor/README.md

 - [ ] Fix English grammar error everywhere
 - [ ] Integrate with a file browser
-- [ ] CSRF protection for image upload
 - [ ] Add documentation and example for intergrate with Flask-Admin

 ## License